 According to residents, Bagana’s activity had not been as high in the first half of the 20th century as it is now.
 The Rabaul Volcano Observatory (RVO), established 1940 (after the 1937 eruption at Rabaul), received reports from its “outstation” observers in Bougainville quite regularly from sometime in the 1950s (until 1989, when civil unrest commenced; any existing equipment was destroyed and reporting ceased at that time).

-The discovery of the enormous gold- and silver-bearing porphyry-copper deposit at Panguna lead to the eventual commissioning in 1972 of the huge Panguna Mine (measures on Google Earth 2.5 km in diameter), and to an ongoing interest in the condition of Bagana volcano from the extraction company.
+The discovery of the enormous gold- and silver-bearing porphyry-copper deposit at Panguna lead to the eventual commissioning in 1972 of the huge Panguna Mine (the hole measures on Google Earth 2.5 km in diameter), and to an ongoing interest in the condition of Bagana volcano from the extraction company.
 A seismometer operated by Port Moresby Geophysical Observatory (PMGO) was established near the mine, which to some extent could also be used to monitor activity at nearby Bagana volcano.
 The mine was closed down in 1989.

 GVP (Global Volcanism Program) Bulletins began in 1978, when there was still an observation post ~10 km S of Bagana, the observer communicating to the RVO.
 Reading through the following 11 years’ reports, it becomes clear that Bagana is displaying a continuous behavior of the fluctuating activity of a young dome-building volcano.
 Characteristic are periods of increased seismicity followed by new lava extrusions in strombolian fashion, including some more explosive events and pyroclastic flows interspersed with a few months of less activity.